fbpx

 Just like any off-piste itinerary, especially in the high mountains, the Vallée Blanche involves risks.
 From avalanche danger to crevasses, skiing the Vallée Blanche means “putting your spatulas” in an environment that is not secured and where you have to accept the risks whether you are accompanied by a guide or not.

-Being accompanied by a guide will not make the dangers of the mountain disappear but thanks to his expertise, you will be able to appreciate the beauty of the landscapes while following his instructions.
+Being accompanied by a guide will not make the dangers of the mountain disappear but thanks to his expertise, you will be able to appreciate the beauty of the landscapes.

 A certified mountain guide is not an all risk insurance !
 To evolve in the high mountains alone or with a guide, you must be aware and accept the risks related to this exceptional universe from all points of view.